NationalAssociationOfRealtors/block_r_provisioner/README.md

 **Installation**

 1. Use the systemd definitions in the /scripts diretory for zooeeper and kafka.
-2. Run the `install.sh` script to setup the environment and install Hyperledger Fabric
+2. Run the `install.sh` script to setup the environment and install Hyperledger Fabric.
+If you receive an error message referencing a missing `protoc-gen-go` file:
+`cp $GOPATH/bin/protoc-gen-go $GOPATH/src/github.com/hyperledger/fabric/build/docker/gotools/bin`
 3. Edit `blockr-config.yaml` and `confitx.yaml` in the templates directory with the hostnames of the servers that are to be used as nodes
 4. Provision the system using the instructions below.